 With that in mind, eventually someone's theory is going to be right.
 The killer will ultimately be revealed by Season 1's end, and things on "Riverdale" will never be the same.
 But who could be the guilty party be?

-After seven episodes of "Riverdale," we've narrowed it down to the eight likeliest suspects and compiled this dossier with all the evidence we think makes them guilty.
-Take a look and let us know who you think the killer is.
+After nine episodes of "Riverdale," we've narrowed it down to the likeliest suspects and compiled this dossier with all the evidence we think makes them guilty.
+And just to make things easier on you, we've ranked them from most to least suspicious.
+Take a look and let us know who you think the killer is then bookmark this page.
+As each new episode unfolds, this dossier will be updated.

 Penelope & Clifford Blossom